MaterSim/PyXtal/README.md

 PyXtal is an open-source project which was initiated by Qiang Zhu and Scott Fredericks at department of Physics and Astronomy, University of Nevada Las Vegas.
 To contribute to this project, please check [How to contribute?](#how-to-contribute).

 ## Current Features
-* Random generation of atomic (3D, 2D, and 1D) crystals and point group clusters for a given symmetry group and stoichiometry
+* Random generation of atomic/molecular crystals in 3D, 2D, 1D and 0D crystals for a given symmetry group and stoichiometry
-* Random generation of (rigid) molecular crystals (3D, 2D, and 1D), with special Wyckoff positions.
-Molecules in special Wyckoff positions are automatically oriented to preserve the space group symmetry
+* Molecules in special Wyckoff positions are automatically oriented to preserve the space group symmetry
 * Interfaces with Pymatgen and ASE for structural manipulation and analysis
-* Easy access to symmetry group information, including Wyckoff positions, site symmetry operations, and point group symbols
+* Easy access to symmetry group information (e.g., Wyckoff positions, site symmetry operations)
-* X-ray diffraction analysis
+* X-ray diffraction analysis and [its online application](https://vxrd.physics.unlv.edu)
 * Geometry optimization via different exploratory algorithms.